ibm-wsc/aiops-z/docs/labs/instana-lab.md

     !!!
 Tip

-        If you click on the _Configuration_ tab, you can see that this application is definited simply as those resources that reside in the _robot-shop_ Kubernetes namespace.
+        If you click on the _Configuration_ tab, you can see that this application is defined simply as those resources that reside in the _robot-shop_ Kubernetes namespace.
 Return to the _Summary_ tab after viewing this configuration information.

     Alongside the Robot Shop application running in OpenShift, there is a container running a Python application that generates load to each microservice.
 The metrics you see now in the application perspective are coming from that load generator.
 At the top of the page, you can see the total number of calls, the number of erroneous calls, and the mean latency for each call over the past hour.